rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 ## Managing Ports

-For the uninitiated, ports (in this context) are just virtual endpoints where computers connect to each other so they can send information back and forth.
+For the uninitiated, ports (in this context) are just virtual endpoints where computers connect to send information back and forth.
 Think of them like physical Ethernet or USB ports on your computer, but invisible, and you can have up to 65,535 of them all going at once.

 I wouldn't, but you can.

-Every port is defined by a number, and some ports are reserved for specific services, and kinds of information.
-If you've ever worked with web servers to build a website, for example, you may be familiar with port 80, and port 443.
+Every port is identfied by a number, and some ports are reserved for specific services.
+For example, if you've ever worked with web servers to build a website, you may be familiar with port 80 and port 443.
 Those ports allow for the transmission of web page data.

 Specifically, port 80 allows for transferring data via the Hypertext Transfer Protocol (HTTP), and port 443 is reserved for Hypertext Transfer Protocol Secure (HTTPS) data.